Reduced-order modeling of unsteady fluid flow using neural network ensembles: Results

 Figure~\ref{fig:cylinder_latent} shows the latent variable trajectories for the first four latent variables at the test point $\bm{\mu^{*}} = [51, 142.2]$.
 For each latent variable, the predictions given by single LSTMs are initially similar, but eventually diverge in terms of both the amplitude and frequency of the latent variables, leading to large inaccuracies.
 Using LSTM ensembles greatly reduces this effect, and the resultant latent variable trajectories follow the ground truth closely and do not differ greatly in amplitude nor frequency.
 The regular pattern of the Kármán vortex street is well-predicted given a small amount of initial latent variable history.

 Figure ~\ref{fig:cylinder_err_contours} shows snapshots of $u$ and $v$ at $T = 750000$ as well as ROM errors averaged over the last 10\% of the simulation for a single seed.
 The errors are significantly lower throughout the computational domain when using LSTM ensembles, which are greatest in the wake of the cylinder and immediately downstream of it.
 Table~\ref{tab:cylinder_errs} lists the seed-averaged relative errors in $u$ and $v$ at the test points.
 The ensemble ROM again offers better performance in predicting both fields at all of the test points.
 Table~\ref{tab:cylinder_std} lists the standard deviation of these errors, which are again lower at all of the test points.
 At the fourth test case index ($\bm{\mu^{*}} = [57, 171.0]$), the errors and standard deviations are similar.
 This test point lies in the middle of the parameter space and is well-surrounded by training samples; as a result, the advantage gained using an ensemble method may be marginal.
 Table~\ref{tab:cylinder_costs} lists the computational costs associated with the problem.
-Using the ROM for inference offers a speed-up of approximately 27x over CFD (again, the given CFD cost is the portion of the simulation over the prediction time horizon).
+Using the ROM for inference offers a speed-up of approximately 27x over CFD (again, the given CFD and ROM inference costs are for the portion of the simulation over the prediction time horizon).
+Due to the increased domain size and amount of training data, the CAE and LSTM are more expensive to train when compared to the lid-driven cavity case.